eobriot/rutwi/notes.md

 * How to be certain that we do a breadth-first and not a depth first?
 Should I add a timestamp to the TBD collection and sort on it for getting the next user? or maybe add a user field, and exhaust all relating to the user?
 In this case I should need to indicate which user I'm working on so that other workers can help to to exhaust my queue.

 * As the twitter limit is IP based for anonymous and Oauth-token based for authenticated access, I will do all my request as unautenticated, so I can use multiple workers on different servers in parallel.
 The 350 vs 150 request per hour in authenticated mode is not a factor as with 3 workers I can do 3*150 requests (450)

+* We put back the user in the TBD queue if we have a problem during the request.
+What if the user was fetched, but her friends/followers didn't?
+Do we ensure that the user is not put in the user collection (which implies that the tbd user would be skipped next time,thus maybe leading to inconsistency regarding the friends / followers not retrieved in the user collection for this particular user)
+In fact, as we insert the user as a whole (with the friends and followers), the atomicity of the operation garaantees that we won't have an half populated user in the user collection.